HectorGtz27/HectorGtz27/README.md

 ### 👨🏻‍💻 About me:

-- 👨‍💻 All of my projects are available at [Hector Gutierrez](https://www.linkedin.com/in/hector-guti%C3%A9rrez-941a2521a/)
+- 👨‍💻 All of my projects are available at [Hector Gutierrez](https://www.linkedin.com/in/hector-guti%C3%A9rrez-941a2521a/) and here at github

 - 📫 How to reach me **alan.gtz51@gmail.com**